psmiraglia/ctf/kevgir/000-redis.md

 ## Preparing the SSH key

 The antirez's attack exploits Redis to upload the SSH pubkey on the target machine.
-Let's start by creating a new set of keys.
+Let's start by creating a new set of keys that we use to access the machine.

     $ mkdir ssh-redis
     $ ssh-keygen -f ./ssh-redis/attacker